Foreclosure and mortgage assistance programs from Bank of America.

 BOA contact information

-To learn more about these or other resources or programs, call Bank of America at 1.800.846.2222 and ask about their foreclosure prevention and mortgage assistance programs.
+To learn more about these or other resources or programs, call Bank of America at 1.800.846.2222 or 800-669-6607 and ask about their foreclosure prevention as well as mortgage assistance programs.